 Queen’s Medical Centre, Nottingham, UK

-I feel so blessed and appreciative of the fact my work was recognized and that I could make a difference in a patient and their families lives.
+I feel so blessed and appreciative of the fact my work was recognized and that I could make a difference in a patient and their family's lives.

 OSF Healthcare Saint Francis Medical Center